5 ISA Ideas To Invest £100 PM

 Investing £100 pm In A Stocks & Shares ISA

-Unlike a cash ISA – which is a straightforward tax-free savings account – a stocks and shares ISA allows you to invest money up to a certain amount without paying tax.
-This runs from 6 th April each year, check the main page to see the current ISA maximum allowance.
+Unlike a cash ISA—which is a straightforward tax-free savings account—a stocks and shares ISA allows you to invest up to a certain amount without paying tax.
+The ISA maximum allowance runs from 6 April each year.
+Check the main page to see the current allowance.

 1. You should be prepared to invest for the medium to long term with a stocks and shares ISA – for example, for five years or more.